Policy Optimization for Personalized Interventions in Behavioral Health: Details on Keheala Case Study

 \textbf{Static features.} For each patient, we include the following static covariates: weight, height, age, sex, language, county, HIV positive, and extrapulmonary TB.
 There were 6 different counties where we used a one-hot encoding, which resulted in 13 features in total.

-\textbf{Condensed history.} For patient $i$ at time $t$, we summarize their history, $H_{it} = (V_{i1}, A_{i1}, \dots, V_{i, t-1}, A_{i,t-1}, V_{it}) \in \bR^{2t-1}$, using the following features: \begin{itemize} \item Verifications: total so far, total percentage, total last week, X days ago for the last $X \in \{1, \dots, 7\}$ days. \item Verification/non-verification streaks (how many days in a row a patient verifies / does not verify): current streak, longest streak \item Interventions: total so far, total last week, X days ago for the last $X \in \{1, 2, 3\}$ days. \item Number of days on the platform, number of days of treatment left. \end{itemize} This results in 21 features in total.
+\textbf{Condensed history.} For patient $i$ at time $t$, we summarize their history, $H_{it} = (V_{i1}, A_{i1}, \dots, V_{i, t-1}, A_{i,t-1}, V_{it}) \in \bR^{2t-1}$, using the following features: \begin{itemize} \item Verifications: total so far, total percentage, total last week, X days ago for the last $X \in \{1, \dots, 7\}$ days. \item Verification/non-verification streaks (how many days in a row a patient verifies / does not verify): current streak, longest streak \item Interventions: total so far, total last week, X days ago for the last $X \in \{1, 2, 3\}$ days. \item Number of days on the platform, number of days of treatment left. \end{itemize} This results in 21 features in total for the condensed history.
+A similar structure of features was used in \cite{Boutilier22Improving} which analyzed the same dataset.